bgebhardt/foundry-vtt-luck-system/README.md

 * Spend 3 LPs to re-roll a d20 check.

 Shamelessly vibe coded with Gemini for a group that I DM for.

+bgebhardt: Forked sgeep's version and vibe coded more with Claude to add Foundry V12 and D&D 5e v3.3.1 compatibility.